12casper3/temporary/README.md

 | [Michael Hadley](https://github.com/mikewesthad) | |
 | [pnstickne](https://github.com/pnstickne)| worked on first Phaser version in 2015 |

+So the main incentive of the two main developers just arises from of their paid jobs.
+When looking at other people doing commits it is usually because they are a game developer using the platform themselves.

 ### Maintainers
 [Richard Davey](https://github.com/photonstorm/) manages all pull requests and issues on Github.